Skip to main content

 Personalized Wellness Protocols

 Addressing the long-term effects of environmental toxin exposure on hormone receptors necessitates a multi-pronged, personalized approach.
-This begins with comprehensive diagnostic testing, moving beyond standard lab panels to assess specific hormonal metabolites, detoxification pathways, and markers of and inflammation.
+This begins with comprehensive diagnostic testing, moving beyond standard lab panels to assess specific hormonal metabolites, detoxification pathways, and markers of oxidative stress and inflammation.
 Understanding an individual’s unique biochemical landscape provides the foundation for targeted interventions.

 One crucial aspect involves mitigating ongoing exposure to EDCs.
 This might include filtering water, choosing organic foods, using non-toxic personal care and cleaning products, and improving indoor air quality.
 Simultaneously, supporting the body’s natural detoxification systems is vital.
 This involves optimizing liver function, supporting gut health, and ensuring adequate nutrient intake for phase I and phase II detoxification pathways.